Malawi: Education

-In 1994, free primary education for all Malawian children was established by the government, and primary education has been compulsory since the passage of the Revised Education Act in 2012.
+In 1994, free primary education for all children was established by the government, and primary education has been compulsory since the passage of the Revised Education Act in 2012.
 As a result, enrollment rates for primary schools went up from 58% in 1992 to 75% in 2007.
 The percentage of students who begin standard one and complete standard five has increased from 64% in 1992 to 86% in 2006.
 According to the World Bank, youth literacy had also increased from 68% in 2000 to 75% in 2015.
 This increase is primarily attributed to improved learning materials in schools, better infrastructure and feeding programs that have been implemented throughout the school system.
-However, attendance in the secondary school falls to approximately 25%, with attendance rates being slightly higher for males.
+However, attendance in the secondary school falls to approximately 25%, and is not free, with attendance rates being slightly higher for males.
 Dropout rates are higher for girls than boys.

-Education in Malawi comprises eight years of primary education, four years of secondary school and four years of university.
-There are four public universities in Malawi: Mzuzu University (MZUNI), Lilongwe University of Agriculture and Natural Resources (LUANAR), the University of Malawi (UNIMA) and Malawi University of Science and Technology (MUST).
+Education comprises eight years of primary education, four years of secondary school and four years of university.
+There are four public universities: Mzuzu University, Lilongwe University of Agriculture and Natural Resources, the University of Malawi and Malawi University of Science and Technology.
 There are also private universities, such as Livingstonia, Malawi Lakeview, and Catholic University of Malawi.
 The entry requirement is six credits on the Malawi School Certificate of Education, which is equivalent to O levels.